Matkopf/Matkopf/README.md

 This project involved designing, building, and programming an autonomous robot capable of navigating and solving complex maze scenarios in the RCJ Rescue Maze competition.

 - [Results of the European Open](https://robocup.zviz.net/european-robocup-junior-2023/results#) *(Go to page 9 and search for "Himbeerkuchen.")*
-- A short video of our robot in action is available in the [Himbeerkuchen@RCJEuropeanOpen2023 repository](https://github.com/yourusername/Himbeerkuchen@RCJEuropeanOpen2023).
+- A short video of our robot in action is available in the [Himbeerkuchen-RCJEuropeanOpen2023](https://github.com/Matkopf/Himbeerkuchen-RCJEuropeanOpen2023) repository.

 ### RoboCup Junior Rescue Maze 2025 | Team Name: Himbeerkuchen
 🏆 **RCJ Austrian Open scheduled: 24–25th April 2025**